trustification/trustification.dev/day-two/sso-postgres.md

 # SSO Postgres

-For pod names, it may be necessary to replace `prod` with `staging`.
+For names, it may be necessary to replace `prod` with `staging`.
 It may also be required to change the project first.
 Or apply `-n` arguments to all `oc` commands.

 ## Connect to the database